MatsueSS/Analyzator/README.md

 ----- Clients Problem -----

 I want to describe another problem, the solution to which I suppose, but it will greatly complicate the logic of the server.
 This problem is the freezing of clients.
 I do not process frozen clients, which is wrong.
 I tried to set the SO_KEEPALIVE, but tests showed that it has no effect and the client continues to hang.
-I see one of the solutions - creating a map of the latest activities, which will be constantly viewed by one of the threads, which is in the background in its free time, but I think that I will leave this issue, because it can clearly be implemented differently
+I see one of the solutions - creating a map of the latest activities, which will be constantly viewed by one of the threads, which is in the background in its free time, but I think that I will leave this issue, because it can clearly be implemented differently.
+I recently tried to set the SO_KEEPALIVE parameter and specified the necessary other parametrs, which set the check time, frequency of sending confirmation messages and their number.
+I checked the server operation using tcpdump and did not notice sending packets.
+It seems to me that one of the solutions may be - setting global values ​​on the linux system for SO_KEEPALIVE.

 ----- Data base -----

 The PostgreSQL was chosen as the database.
 In my opinion, this is the most convenient database in that each thread of your program must have a separate connection to it.

+----- Performance tests -----

+I placed time stamps in the client thread processing cycle.
+All calculations not related to accessing the database took tens of microseconds.
+Calculations related to accessing the database took an average of 100 milliseconds.
+I decided to run the client, starting with registration and ending with using all the functions.
+I also did it for the client with authentication.
+I got that on average 50 milliseconds per client.
+Thus, it can be said that 1 thread can process about 20 clients per second, and for 6 threads that I use in the program it comes out to 120.
+It is worth making an adjustment for the network and other loads, then we will get the result - my server on my device can handle approximately 100 clients.

+I conducted these tests on an old laptop with 8 GB of RAM and an 8-thread processor.

+Thus, the value of the macro in the new_TCP_server.h is calculated based on experiments, which I advise everyone who will use my program to do and set their own value